 Canada Aviation and Space Museum Exhibition!

-The objects are on display at the Canada Aviation and Space Museum in Ottawa, as a part of Science Literacy week.
-You will be able to see these spectacular space inventions brought to life in the Discovery Centre!
+The objects are on display at the Canada Aviation and Space Museum in Ottawa, as a part of Science Literacy week and can be seen the Discovery Centre!

 Calling all Canadian Makers!